yimingpeng/rl-library/trunk/rl-competition/README.txt

 $>bash run.bash

 *****
-**Note: running a trainer is only half of what is necessary to run an experiment, you also need an agent!
+**Note 2: running a trainer is only half of what is necessary to run an experiment, you also need an agent!
 See the previous section!
 *****
 To rebuild a trainer, in that trainer's directory type:
 $>make clean;make